 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Nucynta will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Nucynta side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Nucynta: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction to Nucynta: hives, chest pain, fast heartbeats, difficult breathing, swelling of your face, lips, tongue, or throat.

 weak or shallow breathing, weak pulse, slow heartbeat;

 a light-headed feeling, like you might pass out;

 severe drowsiness or dizziness, confusion, problems with speech or balance;